jbenner-radham/node-readme-md-cli/README.md

   Options
       --help, -h       Display this message.
       --version, -v    Display the application version.

+  When invoked with the "init" sub-command a project level runtime configuration is initialized.
 ```

 For more detailed information see the [doc directory](doc/).
 Or view the